-In this guide, you'll learn how to scrape websites using Kotlin—from basic HTML parsing to parallel processing with coroutines.
+Kotlin gives you type safety, null-safe selectors, and coroutine-powered concurrency for building scrapers that don't crash in production.
+In this guide, you'll learn how to build web scrapers in Kotlin—from basic HTML parsing to parallel processing with rate limiting.

 Setting Up Your Kotlin Scraping Environment